Early Childhood Education focusing on Mathematics and Technology

 The assignment is handed in via the course page in Athena in the re-examination folder under resources.

-Students that were enrolled before the spring semester 2020 need to email the course administrator at the latest July 1st to sign up.
+Students that were enrolled before the autumn semester 2020 need to email the course administrator at the latest March 12th to sign up.
 This is necessary in order to get access to the Athena page.

 The course is offered spring and autumn semesters.

-Please note that the schedule above is preliminary until one month prior to the course start.
+- Schedule autumn semester 2020 Please note that the schedule is preliminary until one month prior to the course start.

 Course literatureNote that the course literature can be changed up to two months before the start of the course.